Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: The even Jensen polynomials

 We suggest that the results in~\cite{GORZ} can be interpreted as a refinement of the general ``cosine universality'' of Berry and Farmer-Rhoades.
 That is: \begin{principle}[``Hermite Universality''] For a large class of functions, not only does repeated differentiation lead to the (rescaled) cosine function, but the convergence occurs in a particularly regular and uniform way, characterized by the appearance of the Hermite polynomials within the shifted and rescaled even Jensen polynomials. \end{principle}

 We can be more specific about what this principle predicts.
 Suppose $f(z)$ is an even real entire function for which Cosine Universality should hold.
 Interpreting Cosine Universality as a statement about Taylor coefficients, we see that (suitably scaled but not shifted), the $n$th derivative of $f(\sqrt{z})$ approaches $e^{-z}$, and so $J^{d,n}_{f, ev}(z)$ (suitably scaled but not shifted) approaches $(1-z)^d$ as $n\to\infty$.
 Taken at face value, that limit does not directly imply that $J^{d,n}_{f, ev}(z)$ has only real zeros for sufficiently large~$n$ (although one might conclude that from other considerations).
-Hermite Universality does imply that $J^{d,n}_{f, ev}(z)$ has only real zeros for sufficiently large~$n$, and it further implies that those zeros are arranged like the zeros of a Hermite polynomial, independent of the original function~$f(z)$.
+Hermite Universality does imply that $J^{d,n}_{f, ev}(z)$ has only real zeros for sufficiently large~$n$, and it further implies that those zeros are arranged like the zeros of a Hermite polynomial, shifted and scaled into a small interval around $z=1$.

 Griffin, Ono, Rolen, and Zagier~\cite{GORZ} verify this principle in many cases, and also consider it as applied to sequences that are not being viewed as the derivatives of an entire function.

 Note that the principle is not restricted to even functions.
 However the concept of ``even'' Jensen polynomial has yet to be defined for functions which are not even, but which when repeatedly differentiated and slightly shifted, converge to the cosine function.
 Presumably there are functions for which Cosine Universality applies but Hermite Universality does not -- perhaps functions without sufficient regularity in the spacings of their zeros.